Astros' Carlos Correa: Will be evaluated Tuesday

 Correa will be re-evaluated Tuesday after leaving Monday's game with what was then described as a jammed left thumb, Jake Kaplan of the Houston Chronicle reports.

-Correa appeared to aggravate a thumb injury first sustained July 4 in Atlanta on a headfirst slide into home plate.
+Correa appeared to aggravate a thumb injury first sustained July 4.
 The young shortstop was hoping the pain he felt that night against the Braves would go away over the All-Star break, but the pain lingered.
 Expect the Astros to proceed with caution.
 Marwin Gonzalez is the most likely fill-in shortstop should Correa be forced to miss some time.

 More News